mgdotdev/pyGC/README.md

 # Binder

-First, this repository includes an example jupyter notebook which is linked to binder to allow for tutorials without any necessary installation.
+First, this repository includes an example jupyter notebook which is linked to binder, which allows for demonstration without any necessary installations.
 To use, simply press the 'Binder' button at the top of this doc.

 # Supplemental Files